-Because these studies typically occur in aggressive liquid environments, excellent environmental control and protection of AFM electronics is necessary for effective imaging.
-The Nanosurf Flex-Axiom series, combined with the electrochemistry stage ECS204, is ideally suited for these measurements, as all the AFM electronics are protected and positioned above the liquid.
+Electrochemical studies are usually done in fairly aggressive liquid environments.
+Thus excellent environmental control and protection of AFM electronics is necessary for good imaging results.
+The Nanosurf Flex-Axiom combined with the electrochemistry stage ECS204 is ideally suited for these measurements.
+All the AFM electronics is protected and positioned above the liquid.
 Special corrosion-resistant material is used for the cantilever holders.

-Shown below is a study of nucleation and growth of copper clusters under electrochemical control.
-Cyclic voltammograms were used to charactize the electrochemical reactions and establish suitable potentials to observe topographical changes under stable electrochemical conditions.
+Shown below is a study of the nucleation and growth of copper clusters under electrochemical control.
+Cyclic voltammograms were used to charactize the electrochemical reactions and derive suitable potentials to observe the topographical changes under stable electrochemical conditions.

-The height of the ECS204 electrochemical stage is constructed so that it can also accommodate standard, rod-like electrodes.
+The height of the ECS204 electrochemical stage is designed so that it can also accommodate standard, rod-like electrodes.
 Further it is equipped with a sealing membrane and gas in- and outlets to allow oxygen free conditions and also means to exchange the electrolyte.
-In the example below, dissolution of deposited copper clusters on a polished rod-like platinum electrode at oxidizing conditions was observed by AFM.
+In the example below, the dissolution of deposited copper clusters on a polished rod-like platinum electrode at oxidizing conditions was observed by AFM.